shayansss/pmse/README.md

 - keras >= 2.4.3
 - h5py = 2.10.0

-For dataset generation and PMSE visualization:
+For generation of datasets and contour plots:
 - Abaqus/CAE >= 2020

 ## Installation